Multiobjective Test Problems with Degenerate Pareto Fronts: Problem Characteristics

 with

 where $n$ is the number of decision variables, and $\mathbf{x}^r = (x_2, \dots, x_n)$.
 Fig.~\ref{fig:4.1}(a) shows the PF of this problem, from which we can see that the PF lies in a $1$D manifold since the problem has only two essential objectives $\gamma_1$ and $\gamma_2$.
 Generally, this problem cannot be well solved with the objective selection-based reduction methods.
 The projections of the original objectives on subspaces $\{f_1, f_2\}$, $\{f_1, f_3\}$, and $\{f_2, f_3\}$ are plotted in Fig.~\ref{fig:4.1}(b)-(d), respectively.
-From the plots, we can see that only part of the Pareto optimal solution set (PS) of the original $3$-objective problem and the PSs of the reduced $2$-objective MOPs are overlapped.
-Nevertheless, the PS of this problem can be obtained by optimizing the problem with the objective two essential objectives $\gamma_1$ and $\gamma_2$.
+From the plots, we can see that only part of the Pareto-optimal solution set (PS) of the original three-objective problem and the PSs of the reduced two-objective problems are overlapping.
+Nevertheless, the PS of this problem can be obtained by optimising the problem with two essential objectives $\gamma_1$ and $\gamma_2$.